2026 Education Policy

 Course Exams

-To successfully complete a course, registrants are required to pass the end-of-
+To successfully complete a course, registrants are required to pass the end-of-course

-course exam.
-Registrants have unlimited attempts to pass the exam within a thirty
+exam.
+Registrants have unlimited attempts to pass the exam within a thirty (30) calendar

-(30) calendar day period.
-If a passing grade is not achieved within this period, the
+day period.
+If a passing grade is not achieved within this period, the registrant must

-registrant must retake the course and pay the full registration fee.
-No extensions are
+retake the course and pay the full registration fee.
+No extensions are permitted.

 MPSAXM Exam

-registrants are required to pass the end-of-course exam.
-Registrants will have thirty
+required to pass the end-of-course exam.
+Registrants will have thirty (30) calendar days

 MPIND Assignment

-given twelve (12) months to complete and submit their assignments and must
+twelve (12) months to complete and submit their assignments and must achieve a

-achieve a minimum passing grade of 700 points.
+minimum passing grade of seven hundred (700) points.
 If a plan does not achieve a

-the failing grade will stand.
-If the second reviewer passes the plan, the plan will
+failing grade will stand.
+If the second reviewer passes the plan, the plan will pass, and

-pass, and the registrant will receive both grading sheets.
-If a plan receives a failing
+the registrant will receive both grading sheets.
+If a plan receives a failing grade, the

-grade, the registrant can either register for the MPIND again and choose a different
+registrant can either register for the MPIND again and choose a different property for

 Certification Exam